crypto-guys/near-guildnet/nearcore/install/README.md

 - Ubuntu 20.04
 - snapd
 - lxd
-- **Both snapd and lxd are only installed to compile the softare and are easily removed and cleaned from the system when complete**
+- **Both snapd and lxd are only installed to compile the software and are easily removed and cleaned from the system when complete**